Earsuit/ImFileDialog/README.md

 # ImFileDialog

-Some improvements from [dfranx/ImFileDialog](https://github.com/dfranx/ImFileDialog) based on my own requirements, such as including render item icon follows the system theme for Linux.
+Some improvements from [dfranx/ImFileDialog](https://github.com/dfranx/ImFileDialog) based on my own requirements, such as including render item icon follows the system theme.

 Replaced the SDL2 with glfw and update to C++20.